dconstruct-tech/dash-sdk/docs/dash-nav/nav-guide.md

 ---

 ### 2. d.ASH Nav for Mobile
-This user guide will cover every function in d.ASH Nav Mobile, as well as detailed explanations and necessary steps to take, for operating your robots through your mobile device.
+This user guide will cover every function in the d.ASH Nav Mobile App, as well as detailed explanations and necessary steps to take, for operating your robots through your mobile device.

 ### 2.1 Setting up
 This is where you can find the necessary steps to install the application and get started with it.